 If you’re expecting a mega-dose of bling-meets-street cred, loud and proud, from Gold Jay-Z EDT, prepare yourself for an unexpectedly sophisticated, albeit sweet, scent that features a very agreeable pink pepper note front and centre.

 Other discernible notes in the eclectic mix include: blueberry, violet leaf, vanilla, cardamom, lavender and grapefruit.
 It’s good to be wrong (sometimes).

-Best Sweet: Zara Tobacco Collection Rich Warm Addictive
+Best Sweet-Smell: Zara Tobacco Collection Rich Warm Addictive

 A seemingly simple composition of tobacco, coconut, sandalwood, honey and cedar notes, it yields so much more than its structure suggests.
 It’s on the sweeter side of things, but who cares when this EDT is so smooth and creamy.